jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

+#### Enums

-You might even want to avoid `enums`.
+You might even want to avoid `enums` and put those in the [business layer](layers.md#business-layer) instead.
 Often the database contain [`enum`-like entities](aspects.md#enum-like-entities), which you could keep in your entity model.
 This to keep it a purer representaton of the data model:

 ```cs
 class Supplier